LokiusV/WeWereInVR/README.md

 # About
  WeWereInVR is an unofficial VR mod for the game We Were Here.
- The mod is a passion project of mine and I made it because I love the flatscreen game and thought it would be a perfect fit for VR.
  This project uses BepInEx.
  For more infos visit https://sites.google.com/view/wewereinvr/about

+ This mod is a passion project of mine and I do not earn any money with it.
+I'm making it because I really like the original game and I believe it's a perfect fit for VR so please, if you encounter any issues during your playthrough don't hesitate to report them to me but please don't expect me to immediately fix them.

 # Installing The Mod
  For installation instructions please go to https://sites.google.com/view/wewereinvr/installation-instructions